Who and How? Adverse Selection and flexible Moral Hazard: Applications

 An optimal wage function to satisfy obedience is

-with a sufficiently low constant $\ul w$ (see item 3 in \Cref{thm:Characterization}).
+with a sufficiently low constant $ w_{\min}$ (see item 3 in \Cref{thm:Characterization}).

-When the on-path recommendation consists of a Dirac measure, the principal can perfectly observe whether the agent follows this recommendation.
+When the on-path recommendation consists of a Dirac measure, the principal can perfectly verify whether the agent follows this recommendation.
 Hence, off-path Obedience follows from on-path Obedience with $\mu_{\th, \hat \th} = \mu_{\hat \th}$ for all $\th$.

 Finally, we need to verify whether the monotonicity constraint is satisfied.
 With $\mu_{t,\hat\th} = \mu_{\hat \th}$, \eqref{eq:Ex1Mon} above is equivalent to $x_\th$ being non-decreasing in $\th$, the usual monotonicity constraint in standard screening problems.
 Note that if the maximizer $x_\th$ is interior, it satisfies